-Certain of our directors and executive officers have interests in the BSS Transaction.
+Certain of our directors and executive officers have interests in the BSS Transaction that may be different from, or in addition to, those of our other stockholders.

-Certain of our directors and executive officers have interests in the BSS Transaction.
-Our directors and executive officers who own shares of EchoStar's common stock participated in the Distribution and the Merger on the same terms as EchoStar's other stockholders.
-Additionally, Mr. Ergen, director of both us and DISH, serves as a director and executive officer of BSS Corp. following the consummation of the BSS Transaction.
-We and the EchoStar parties that approved the BSS Transaction, were aware of and considered these interests, among other things, in deciding to approve the terms of the Master Transaction Agreement and the BSS Transaction.
+Certain of our directors and executive officers have interests in the BSS Transaction that may be different from, or in addition to, the interests of our stockholders generally.
+Our directors and executive officers who own shares of our common stock participated in the Distribution and the Merger on the same terms as our other stockholders.
+Additionally, Mr. Ergen, is a director and Chairman of both us and DISH.
+The EchoStar parties that approved the BSS Transaction, were aware of and considered these interests, among other things, in deciding to approve the terms of the Master Transaction Agreement and the BSS Transaction.

-If the Distribution and the Merger do not qualify as a tax-free distribution and merger under the Internal Revenue Code of 1986, as amended (the "Code"), then we and/or EchoStar stockholders may be required to pay substantial U.S. federal income taxes and under certain circumstances we may have indemnification obligations to DISH Network.
+If the Distribution and the Merger do not qualify as a tax-free distribution and merger under the Internal Revenue Code of 1986, as amended (the "Code"), then we and/or our stockholders may be required to pay substantial U.S. federal income taxes and under certain circumstances we may have indemnification obligations to DISH Network.

 The parties to the BSS Transaction received a tax opinion from their respective counsels as to the tax-free nature of the transactions.
 They did not obtain a private letter ruling from the IRS with respect to the Distribution and the Merger and instead are relying solely on their respective tax opinions for comfort that the Distribution and the Merger qualify for tax-free treatment for U.S. federal income tax purposes under the Code.
-The failure of any factual representation or assumption to be true, correct and complete, or any undertaking to be fully complied with, could affect the validity of the tax opinions.
+The failure of any factual representation or assumption to be true, correct and complete, or any undertaking to be fully complied with, could affect the validity of the tax opinions and result in tax liabilities for our shareholders and/or us.

-A putative class action lawsuit relating to the BSS Transaction has been filed against EchoStar, Hughes Satellite Systems Corporation, DISH Network, Mr. Ergen and certain of our and EchoStar's officers.
+A putative class action lawsuit relating to the BSS Transaction has been filed against us, DISH Network, Mr. Ergen and certain of our officers.

 On July 2, 2019, a complaint was filed by purported EchoStar stockholders.
-See Note 16 in our Accompanying Consolidated Financial Statements for more information about litigation related to the BSS Transaction.
+See Note 19 in our Accompanying Consolidated Financial Statements for more information about litigation related to the BSS Transaction.